On the parton picture of Froissart asymptotic behavior: 4. Collision of two F-disk

-The hard diffraction generation originates from the collision of borders of hard \Fd sub-disks with $\sigma \sim R(y,u) \simeq r_0 (y - u^2)$.
+The hard diffraction generation originates from the collision of edges of hard \Fd sub-disks with $\sigma \sim R(y,u) \simeq r_0 (y - u^2)$.
 This process arises together with the soft production of particles coming from the collision of the more soft sub-disks.

-\underline{{\bf \emph{Duality between high energy QCD and gravity }}} If some form of duality between the high energy QCD and the gravity \cite{PolSt} takes place - then the picture of \Fd described above can have some reflection in the gravitational parton structure of particles with superplanck energies, and also in some details of a black holes creation in the superplanck gravitational collision as suggested in \cite{Gid}.